LG G4 Bootloop Problem: Global Software Upgrade Centre the final fix?

-LG G4 Bootloop Problem: What is it and what’s the latest news?
+LG G4 Bootloop Problem: What is the LG bootloop problem and what’s the latest news?

-If your LG G4 falls foul of the now-infamous “bootloop” syndrome, you’re in trouble.
-We’re going to take a look at what it is, the causes, and how you can potentially resolve the issue – as well as update you on the latest news surrounding a class-action lawsuit filed against LG for allegedly failing to resolve the issue in a satisfactory manner.
+If your LG G4 falls foul of the now-infamous ‘bootloop’ syndrome, you’re in trouble.
+We’re going to take a look at what it is, the causes, and how you can potentially resolve the issue – as well as update you on the latest news surrounding LG.

 Someone decided to sue LG.
-Or rather, quite a few people did – LG is now the subject of a class-action lawsuit in California.
+Or rather, quite a few people did – LG was the subject of a class-action lawsuit in California.

 You can read the full complaint here.

-The plantiffs contend that LG replaced their malfunctioning G4s (and, in some instances, V10s) with equally faulty models, despite appearing to admit to the issue.
+The plaintiffs contended that LG replaced their malfunctioning G4s (and, in some instances, V10s) with equally faulty models, despite appearing to admit to the issue.

 Or, to quote the legal filing, “LG continued to manufacture LG Phones with the bootloop defect.”